 Please understand this: I am not interested in dismantling extroverted ideals.
 I am interested, however, in dismantling the Extroverted Ideal.
 There’s really no place for it.
 It’s an unhealthy ideal for the world.
 It’s a dangerous ideal for the church.

-If you’re an introvert, particularly a Christian introvert, I want you to know nothing is wrong with you.
-You are not broken or flawed.
-You just happen to live in a culture that idealizes – and at times idolizes – extroversion.
+If you’re an introvert, particularly a Christian introvert, nothing is wrong with you.
+You aren’t broken or flawed.
+You just live in a culture that idealizes – and at times idolizes – extroversion.
 You have much to offer the world.
 You have much to offer your families and your faith community.

 I pray we begin to value introverted ideals and in doing so become more healthy and whole, both as individuals and as a collective.